FrihaZ/PhenoExpression/README.md

 # PhenoExpression
 Phenotypes and Gene Expression Project

-This project aims to link genotype, gene expression as well as the organism's phenotype by:
+This project aims to understand the connection between genotype and gene expression as well as organismal phenotypes by:

 * Investigating differential gene expression in KO and WT mice in different physiological systems.
 * Exploring gene expression and viability in different mice embryonic stages.